ciphercules/bear-workspace/README.md

 1. Run it, and it should install the latest version of Windows for you

 **But why?**
 Great question!
-Here's a fish :fish: This one took a good amount of sleuthing to discover, but I one good clue to get started: the colors displayed pretty well when using the defautl terminal emulator that runs when you run the Ubuntu app.
+Here's a fish :fish: This one took a good amount of sleuthing to discover, but I one good clue to get started: the colors displayed pretty well when using the default terminal emulator that runs when you run the Ubuntu app.

 Which led me to think that it might be a problem with HyperJs, and not actually an issue with the nvim config, or something inherently wrong with running the config on WSL.
 Then I found this issue thread: https://github.com/zeit/hyper/issues/1968, and I ran the prescribed [Ansi Tests](https://github.com/zeit/hyper/issues/1968#issuecomment-324197471) myself.
 1. Save [AnsiColors256.ans](https://github.com/Maximus5/ConEmu/blob/master/Release/ConEmu/Addons/AnsiColors256.ans)